-and development faced by members of the Commission.
-The work of the Commission is guided by the following three principles: promote the application of the provisions of the FAO Code of Conduct on Responsible Fisheries and its related instruments, including the precautionary approach and the ecosystem approach to fisheries management; ensure adequate attention to small-scale, artisanal and subsistence fisheries; and coordinate and cooperate closely with other relevant international organizations on matters of common interest.
-18
+• The Western Central Atlantic Fishery Commission (WECAFC) has as its main objective the promotion of the effective conservation, management and development of the living marine resources of the area of competence of the Commission, in accordance with the FAO Code of Conduct for Responsible Fisheries, and addressing common problems of fisheries management and development faced by members of the Commission.
+The work of the Commission is guided by the following three principles: promote the application of the provisions of the FAO Code of Conduct on Responsible Fisheries and its related instruments, including the precautionary approach and the ecosystem approach to fisheries management; ensure adequate attention to small-scale, artisanal and subsistence fisheries; and coordinate and cooperate closely with other relevant international organizations on matters of common interest.15

 Belize is also a signatory to a number of international agreements geared towards safeguarding biodiversity and marine turtles in particular.
-These include the Convention on International Trade of Endangered Species (CITES), the Inter-American Convention for the Protection and Conservation of Sea Turtles (IAC), the Convention for the Protection and Development of the Marine Environment in the Wider Caribbean Region (Cartagena Convention) and its Protocol Concerning Specially Protected Areas and Wildlife (SPAW Protocol), the Convention for the Protection of Biodiversity and Protection of Priority Areas in Central America and the Convention on Biological Diversity (CBD).
-19
+These include the Convention on International Trade of Endangered Species (CITES), the Inter-American Convention for the Protection and Conservation of Sea Turtles (IAC), the Convention for the Protection and Development of the Marine Environment in the Wider Caribbean Region (Cartagena Convention) and its Protocol Concerning Specially Protected Areas and Wildlife (SPAW Protocol), the Convention for the Protection of the Protection of Biodiversity and Protection of Priority Areas in Central America and the Convention on Biological Diversity (CBD).16